-These are things which should be done with every patient..but have even greater importance in the confused patient.
+These are things that should be done with every patient..but have even greater importance in the confused patient:

-- Give the patient the best chance they can of understanding you: glasses, hearing aids, pain-free?
+Give the patient the best chance they can of understanding you (e.g. glasses, hearing aids, pain-free)

 Consistent schedules, nursing and communication can help to keep a patient calm.